CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricAppliancePcRole.md

 `func (o *FabricAppliancePcRole) HasEthNetworkGroupPolicy() bool`

 HasEthNetworkGroupPolicy returns a boolean if a field has been set.

+### GetLinkAggregationPolicy

+`func (o *FabricAppliancePcRole) GetLinkAggregationPolicy() FabricLinkAggregationPolicyRelationship`

+GetLinkAggregationPolicy returns the LinkAggregationPolicy field if non-nil, zero value otherwise.

+### GetLinkAggregationPolicyOk

+`func (o *FabricAppliancePcRole) GetLinkAggregationPolicyOk() (*FabricLinkAggregationPolicyRelationship, bool)`

+GetLinkAggregationPolicyOk returns a tuple with the LinkAggregationPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLinkAggregationPolicy

+`func (o *FabricAppliancePcRole) SetLinkAggregationPolicy(v FabricLinkAggregationPolicyRelationship)`

+SetLinkAggregationPolicy sets LinkAggregationPolicy field to given value.

+### HasLinkAggregationPolicy

+`func (o *FabricAppliancePcRole) HasLinkAggregationPolicy() bool`

+HasLinkAggregationPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)